-We provide the same product warranties for all of our models.
-The high quality and durability of our products allow us to offer a "stem-to-stern" five-year warranty that comprehensively covers more parts of our boats than warranties offered by any of our competitors.
-During the warranty period, we reimburse dealers and MasterCraft authorized service facilities for all or a portion of the cost of repair or replacement performed on the products (mainly composed of parts or accessories provided by us and labor costs incurred by dealers or MasterCraft authorized service facilities).
+We provide product warranties for all of our models at MasterCraft and NauticStar.
+The high quality and durability of our products allow us to offer a comprehensive warranty that covers more parts of our boats, which we believe is superior when compared to the warranties offered by our competitors.
+During the warranty period, we reimburse dealers and authorized service facilities for all or a portion of the cost of repair or replacement performed on the products.
 Some materials, components or parts of the boat that are not covered by our product warranties are separately warranted by their manufacturers or suppliers.
 These other warranties include warranties covering engines, among other components.